GEOLYTIX/xyz/readme.md

 A Node.js framework to develop applications and APIs for spatial data.

-tl;dr Here is an open hosted version of the XYZ with some sample data for Europe, UK, and Oxford.
+tl;dr Here is a hosted version of the XYZ without login:
 [https://geolytix.xyz/open](https://geolytix.xyz/open)

 ## Introduction

 The XYZ framework is designed around the idea to serve spatial data from PostGIS datasources without the need of additional services running elsewhere.
-The framework is modular with dependencies on third party open source modules such as the open GIS engine [Turf](https://github.com/Turfjs/turf), the authentication middleware [Passport](https://github.com/jaredhanson/passport), the [Leaflet](https://github.com/Leaflet/Leaflet) javascript engine for interactive maps and [Google Puppeteer](https://github.com/GoogleChrome/puppeteer) to create PDF reports on the server-side.
+The framework is modular with dependencies on third party open source modules such as the open GIS engine [Turf](https://github.com/Turfjs/turf), the authentication middleware [Passport](https://github.com/jaredhanson/passport), the [Leaflet](https://github.com/Leaflet/Leaflet) javascript engine for interactive maps and [Google Puppeteer](https://github.com/GoogleChrome/puppeteer) to create server-side PDF reports.

 ## Licence